AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 # MaterialX Viewer

 The MaterialX Viewer leverages shader generation to build GLSL shaders from MaterialX graphs, rendering the results using the NanoGUI framework.
-The standard set of pattern and physically-based shading nodes is supported, and libraries of custom nodes can be included as additional library paths.
+The standard set of pattern and physically based shading nodes is supported, and libraries of custom nodes can be included as additional library paths.

 ### Example Images